Isabella Soupart

 She has created a Pop-electro ballet, in which nine dancers play with the codes of contemporary dance, in the spirit of pop-rock-punk culture.
 A performance in which the inclusiveness of this world is proposed as a quest and a response to 21st century globalisation.

-Biennale of Contemporary Art of Havana (Cuba)
+Stretch Biennale of Contemporary Art of Havana (Cuba) 2021

 In November 2021, STRETCH was presented as part of the 14th Biennial of Contemporary Art in Havana.
 The choreographer remodels her project with 20 Cuban dancers and musicians and part of her European team at the Museo Nacional de Belas Artes Cuba.
 The hall, the outdoor entrance platform and the patio of the museum proved to be ideal for the production, also considering the confrontation with the installations of the Cuban artist Kcho, whose theme is illegal immigration.